supervisely-ecosystem/rotate-images/README.md

 ## How To Run

 If you don't run the app from the context menu of a dataset, first of all you need to specify the dataset to work with.
 You need to select a dataset in the `Input dataset` section.
 After selecting the dataset, click the button `Load data` under the dataset selector.
 The app will load the dataset and generate a table with all images in the dataset.<br>
-Note: when the data from the dataset will be loaded, the dataset selector will be locked until you click the `Change` dataset button.<br>
+Note: when the data from the dataset will be loaded, the dataset selector will be locked until you click the `Change dataset` button.<br>
 Now you can follow these steps to rotate images:<br>
 <br>
-**Step 1:** The image names in the table are clickable, which may help you to find the image you need.
-When you find the image you need, click on the `SELECT` button in the rightmost column.
+**Step 1:** The image names in the table are clickable, which may help you to find the image you need to work with.
+When you find the needed image, click on the `SELECT` button in the rightmost column.
 The image will be opened in the preview window.<br><br>
 **Step 2:** Now you can click `Rotate left` and `Rotate right` buttons to rotate the image by 90 degrees.

 <img src="https://user-images.githubusercontent.com/115161827/225948144-395cab9c-9317-4721-8b09-bd859732f6c0.png"/> <br><br>

 **Step 3:** If you need to rotate the image on a custom angle, you can use the slider, which is hidden by default.
-To show the slider, check the `Rotate the image with precise angle` checkbox.
+To show the slider, check the `Rotate the image with a precise angle` checkbox.
 The rotate buttons will be hidden and the slider will be shown instead.<br><br>

 **Step 4:** You can select the angle by dragging the slider or by typing the angle in the input field.
 The range of allowed angles is from -180 to 180 degrees.
 After selecting the angle, click the `Apply` button under the slider.
 The image will be rotated on the selected angle.<br><br>